saumya13/what-can-i-cook/README.md

 # ChefMate

 ChefMate is an app I built for nights when I have random ingredients and no idea what to make :)

-Just throw your ingredients into ChefMate and let AI figure out what you can make.
-Because sometimes you have potatoes, spinach, and half an onion and absolutely no idea what that combination is trying to tell you. 🥔🥬🧅
+Just throw your ingredients into ChefMate and let the AI Chef figure out what you can make because sometimes you have potatoes, spinach, and half an onion and absolutely no idea what that combination is trying to tell you. 🥔🥬🧅

 ## Demo
+**Cute animations I made for this app:**

 https://github.com/user-attachments/assets/bac8795e-ab8c-4183-b8d7-f8ebf9b21dd6